lawrennd/old_talks/_supply-chain/includes/bits-and-atoms.md

 That notion is the most fundamental notion for how the modern information infrastructure can help society.
 At Amazon the place where bits meet atoms is the *supply chain*.
 The movement of goods from manufacturer to customer, the supply chain.}

+\newslide{The Gap}

+\slides{* There is a gap between the world of data science and AI.
+* The mapping of the virtual onto the physical world.
+* E.g. Causal understanding. }

+\notes{There is a gap between the world of data science and AI.
+The mapping of the virtual onto the physical world, e.g causal and mechanistic understanding.}

 \include{_supply-chain/includes/supply-chain.md}
+\include{_supply-chain/includes/ml-and-supply-chain.md}

 <!--\newslide{The Supply Chain}